StoicDreams/MyFiCDN/cdn/d/en-US/terms.md

 <webui-page-segment>

-The materials appearing in {APP_NAME}, on {DOMAIN}, and other {COMPANY_POSSESSIVE} web sites and software could include technical, typographical, or photographic errors. {COMPANY_SINGULAR} does not warrant that any of the materials on {APP_NAME} are accurate, complete, or current. {COMPANY_SINGULAR} may make changes to the materials contained on {APP_NAME} at any time without notice. {COMPANY_SINGULAR} does not, however, make any commitment to update the materials.
+The materials appearing in {APP_NAME}, on {APP_DOMAIN}, and other {APP_COMPANY_POSSESSIVE} web sites and software could include technical, typographical, or photographic errors. {APP_COMPANY_SINGULAR} does not warrant that any of the materials on {APP_NAME} are accurate, complete, or current. {APP_COMPANY_SINGULAR} may make changes to the materials contained on {APP_NAME} at any time without notice. {APP_COMPANY_SINGULAR} does not, however, make any commitment to update the materials.

 </webui-page-segment>